KevinKra/Notes/certifications/aws/solutions_architect/anotha_one.md

 - Enhanced networking uses single root I/O virtualization (SR-IOV) to provide high-performance networking capabilities on supported instance types.
 - Enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.

+### Data Transfer Costs

+- Data transferred between Amazon EC2, Amazon RDS, Amazon Redshift, Amazon ElastiCache instances, and Elastic Network Interfaces in the same Availability Zone is free.
+- Although the data transfer between instances in private subnets is free, there will be an issue with retrieving the data in Amazon S3.
+Remember that you won’t be able to connect to your Amazon S3 bucket if you are using a private subnet unless you have a VPC Endpoint.

 ### EC2 Questions

 - What is the Reserved Instance Marketplace?